Using the CLI

 By default, Threadline auto-detects your environment:

-- CI with branch: Reviews all commits in the branch vs base
+- CI with PR/MR: Reviews all changes in the PR (source vs target branch)

-- CI without branch: Reviews the specific commit
+- CI push (no PR): Reviews the last commit only

 - Local development: Reviews staged/unstaged changes